Are you looking to understand how a payment processor can help your business succeed? Do you want to accept credit cards for your business?

 - Adyen: Adyen specializes in providing global payment solutions by supporting multiple currencies and local payment methods across mobile apps or e-commerce platforms.

 - Braintree: Owned by PayPal, Braintree is designed for businesses that require a more customizable payment solution with features like in-app payments and support for digital wallets.

-- Worldpay: One of the largest payment processors globally, Worldpay offers a comprehensive suite of services, including online payments, POS systems, and fraud management tools.
+- Worldpay: One of the largest payment processors globally, Worldpay offers a comprehensive suite of services, including online payments, POS systems, credit card readers, and fraud management tools.

 - 2Checkout: Focused on simplifying global commerce, 2Checkout supports multiple currencies and local payment methods while offering additional features such as subscription billing and tax management.

 Businesses have plenty of options with many payment processors on the market, tailored to different industries and business sizes.
 Popular providers include Stripe, PayPal, Square, Authorize.net, Adyen, Braintree, Worldpay, and 2Checkout.